What are the National Spanish Assessments (NSA)?

 - To assess the national standards as they pertain to learning Spanish

 - To measure student growth during the learning process

 - To provide several options for testing different skills

-- Many teachers state that they use the National Spanish Assessments to prepare students to take other standardized tests such as AP, IB, SAT II and college placement exams.
+Teachers state that they use the National Spanish Assessments to, "Prepare students to take other standardized tests such as AP, IB, SAT II and college placement exams."

-- Many administrators state that they can use data from the National Spanish Assessment to create reports to show how their schools have improved over an academic year.
+Administrators state that they can use data from the National Spanish Assessments to, "Create reports to show how their schools have improved over an academic year."